 The 2 Diamonds (one real and one false)

-For me, this represents situations, materialism, and influences that require you to distinguish right or wrong, true or false, have clarity and to use your intellect.
+For me, this represents situations, materialism, and influences that require you to distinguish right or wrong, true or false, have clarity and use your intellect.

 The Ants (carrying a log together)